fornellas/resonance/ROADMAP.md

     - Generate resources with Go template.
     - "High level" resources can declare "primitive" resources.
 - 🌎v1.0 Core features complete
+    - Add help command with information on all resource types.
 - 💡v?
 TBD
     - Support different Linux Distributions (eg: some resources may require slightly different implementations).
     - Manage multiple hosts: do in parallel, all or nothnig for the whole group.